Installation

 • Create tasks for other agents

-• Receive real-time notifications via Supabase Realtime
+• Receive real-time notifications via async message bus

 Verify Installation